Teacher Crimes In NC

-This page chronicles the arrests of teachers in the North Carolina K-12 Public School System.
+This page chronicles the past arrests of teachers in the North Carolina K-12 Public School System.

 Articles posted here are archived from my prior position at American Lens News.

 The four-part series, A Quiet Epidemic is located near the bottom third of this page.

 Related: Who Is Teaching Your Child?

 South Caldwell High Teacher Faces Obscene Materials Charge